dpkg-buildflags

 bug This setting (disabled by default) adds any warning option that

 reliably detects problematic source code.
-The warnings are
+The warnings are fatal.

-CXXFLAGS with flags set to -Werror=array-bounds,
+flags set to -Werror=array-bounds, -Werror=clobbered,

--Werror=clobbered, -Werror=implicit-function-declaration and
+-Werror=implicit-function-declaration and

 -Werror=volatile-register-var.

-the build flags, so that the build logs can be checked for how
+build flags, so that the build logs can be checked for how the

-flags set to -D__DEB_CANARY_flag_random-id__, and LDFLAGS set to
+set to -D__DEB_CANARY_flag_random-id__, and LDFLAGS set to

 -Wl,-z,deb-canary-random-id.